chinapedia/wikipedia.abstract.en/Page/Floppy_disk.md

 One of the chief usability problems of the floppy disk is its vulnerability; even inside a closed plastic housing, the disk medium is highly sensitive to dust, condensation and temperature extremes.
 As with all magnetic storage, it is vulnerable to magnetic fields.
 Blank disks have been distributed with an extensive set of warnings, cautioning the user not to expose it to dangerous conditions.
 Rough treatment or removing the disk from the drive while the magnetic media is still spinning is likely to cause damage to the disk, drive head, or stored data.
 On the other hand, the ‑inch floppy has been lauded for its mechanical usability by human–computer interaction expert Donald Norman:[28]

-Floppy_drive_spindle_motor_open.jpg Citizen_W1D-9364_-_read_write_head-4005.jpg from a ‑inch unit]]
+from a ‑inch unit]]

 Operation

-Lecteur_de_disquette_2.jpg Visualization_of_magnetic_information_on_a_Floppy_Disk_(CMOS-MagView).jpgA spindle motor in the drive rotates the magnetic medium at a certain speed, while a stepper motor-operated mechanism moves the magnetic read/write heads radially along the surface of the disk.
+A spindle motor in the drive rotates the magnetic medium at a certain speed, while a stepper motor-operated mechanism moves the magnetic read/write heads radially along the surface of the disk.
 Both read and write operations require the media to be rotating and the head to contact the disk media, an action originally accomplished by a disk-load solenoid.[29]
 Later drives held the heads out of contact until a front-panel lever was rotated (-inch) or disk insertion was complete (-inch).
 To write data, current is sent through a coil in the head as the media rotates.
 The head's magnetic field aligns the magnetization of the particles directly below the head on the media.
 When the current is reversed the magnetization aligns in the opposite direction, encoding one bit of data.
 To read data, the magnetization of the particles in the media induce a tiny voltage in the head coil as they pass under it.
 This small signal is amplified and sent to the floppy disk controller, which converts the streams of pulses from the media into data, checks it for errors, and sends it to the host computer system.

 A blank unformatted diskette has a coating of magnetic oxide with no magnetic order to the particles.
 During formatting, the magnetizations of the particles are aligned forming tracks, each broken up into sectors, enabling the controller to properly read and write data.
 The tracks are concentric rings around the center, with spaces between tracks where no data is written; gaps with padding bytes are provided between the sectors and at the end of the track to allow for slight speed variations in the disk drive, and to permit better interoperability with disk drives connected to other similar systems.
 Each sector of data has a header that identifies the sector location on the disk.
 A cyclic redundancy check (CRC) is written into the sector headers and at the end of the user data so that the disk controller can detect potential errors.
 Some errors are soft and can be resolved by automatically re-trying the read operation; other errors are permanent and the disk controller will signal a failure to the operating system if multiple attempts to read the data still fail.